danielroe/nuxt-vercel-isr/README.md

 # Nuxt ❤️ Vercel

-This is a tiny demo to show off, based on [nuxt-on-the-edge](https://github.com/pi0/nuxt-on-the-edge) by [@pi0](https://github.com/pi0) which itself was inspired by [other](https://github.com/Rich-Harris/sveltekit-on-the-edge) [projects](https://github.com/vercel-labs/react-on-the-edge).
+This is a tiny demo to show off **Nuxt's route rules integration with Vercel**.

-This is meant to be a demo of Nuxt route rules on Vercel:
+Here are a few different pages to try:

 - [/](https://nuxt-vercel-isr.vercel.app/) - revalidated every 60 seconds, in the background
 - [/static](https://nuxt-vercel-isr.vercel.app/static) - generated on demand and then cached permanently
+- [/prerendered](https://nuxt-vercel-isr.vercel.app/prerendered) - generated at build time and cached permanently
 - [/dynamic](https://nuxt-vercel-isr.vercel.app/dynamic) - always fresh

 The only config required: